-No matter what your situation is, some days you just cannot get outside or to the gym to exercise.
-Here is a great routine that you can do in your bedroom, hotel room, or whatever keeps you inside.
+No matter what your situation is, some days you just cannot get outside or to the gym to exercise on some days.
+Here is a great routine that you can do in your bedroom, hotel room or whatever keeps you inside.

 That means you want to do some form of resistance training that will work your arms and legs, chest and shoulders.
-You will also want to focus on your torso - meaning abdominal exercises as well as lower back and upper back movements.
-You can do all of these with little or no equipment using calisthenics and isometrics with just your bodyweight.
-If you add in some dumbbells, elastic bands, or my favorite - the TRX, you can multiply your exercises tenfold.
+You also will want to focus on your torso - meaning abdominal exercises as well as lower-back and upper-back movements.
+You can do all of these with little or no equipment, using calisthenics and isometrics with just your body weight.
+If you add in dumbbells, elastic bands or my favorite -- the TRX suspension bands -- you can multiply your exercises tenfold.

 I highly recommend doing something every day.
-That means not to do a full body workout a few times a week, but do a split routine where you do upper body one and followed by the lower body the next.
-You can mix in the abdominal and lower back elements as "rest" exercises as well as do short intervals of cardio options in between sets to recover muscle groups.
+That means not to do a full-body workout a few times a week, but do a split routine where you do upper body one day, followed by the lower body the next.
+You can mix in the abdominal and lower back elements as "rest" exercises, as well as do short intervals of cardio options between sets to recover muscle groups.

 Repeat 5-10 times recommended

-b) reverse pushups - 20 (life your hands off the floor - flexing upper back)
+b) Reverse push-ups -- 20 (lift your hands off the floor, flexing upper back)

-c) Birds - 20 (lift arms up and down like you were flying like a bird)
+c) Birds -- 20 (lift arms up and down as if you were flying like a bird)

 Add crunch cycle to the end of this workout:

-a) Regular Crunch - 20 (just lift shoulder blades off of floor)
+a) Regular crunch -- 20 (just lift shoulder blades off floor)

-b) Reverse Crunch - 20 (just lift hips off of floor)
+b) Reverse crunch -- 20 (just lift hips off floor)

-c) Double Crunch - 20 (Lift both hips and shoulder blades off of floor)
+c) Double crunch -- 20 (Lift both hips and shoulder blades off floor)

-This is a great super cycle that will work the abs / lower back but also allow you to "rest" your arms from all of the pushups.
+This is a great super cycle that will work the abs and lower back but also allow you to "rest" your arms after all those push-ups.

 Repeat 5-10 times

 1) Get a deck of cards.
 Pick three exercises you like.
-One upper body, lower body, and stomach exercise.
-Go through the deck of cards one at a time and perform (for instance) a pushup, crunch, and a squat for each of the cards.
+One upper-body, lower-body and one stomach exercise.
+Go through the deck of cards one at a time and perform (for instance) a push-up, crunch and a squat for each of the cards.
 Do the number of the card if 2-10, but all face cards equal 15 reps.
 Aces equal 20 reps.
-A joker will equal 25-50 reps depending on your fitness level.
+A joker will equal 25-50 reps, depending on your fitness level.
 Get creative with this workout and change it up regularly.